plone/documentation/docs/backend/behaviors.md

 ### Using a GenericSetup profile

 Given you already have a custom add-on with a `profiles/default` directory, and you created a custom behavior named `mybehavior.subtitle`.
-Given you created a custom behavior named `mybehavior.subtitle`.

 If you want to enable a behavior on an existing content type, create a new directory `types` under `profiles/default`.
 In the `types` directory, create a file named the same as the content type you want to change.